 d) Once entered into the Competition, identical images must not be entered into any major competition until the Competition results are announced or until the entrant is informed by TAV that their entry has not reached the next stage of judging.

-e) TAV reserve the right to decide if a competition is ‘major’ and their decision is final.
-If you are unsure of the eligibility of an image you are intending to enter, please email email@example.com for clarification before proceeding.
+e) TAV reserves the right to decide if a competition is ‘major’ and their decision is final.
+If you are unsure of the eligibility of an image you are intending to enter, please email firstname.lastname@example.org for clarification before proceeding.

 f) Images taken at the Youth workshops organised for the prize winners of previous Competitions are not eligible for entry.

 3) All entries must be submitted digitally (scans from film are acceptable) and must be uploaded via www.take-a-view.co.uk No entries will be accepted by mail.
 No digital files will be returned, but all low-resolution images, apart from those short-listed, will be deleted at the end of each Competition.